 Recent legislation has provided a faster path to market for biosimilars which are positioned to revolutionize the field of protein therapeutics.
 HRA® analyzed clinical, regulatory, and survey information on biosimilars to improve understanding and future expectations in the field.
 HRA® conducted an online survey with 160 Rheumatologists and Oncologists designed to yield insights into potential drivers of biosimilar prescribing.
 In addition, key insights from payers were included.

-HRA® conducted a syndicated study to analyze the primary care physican (PCP) percieved involvement in cancer care.
+HRA® conducted a syndicated study to analyze the primary care physican (PCP) perceived involvement in cancer care.
 In this study, HRA® touched all facets of the relationship between PCPs and oncology from EMRs, early referrals and how to ensure both parties are informed to better the relationship between pharma, cancer centers,and PCPs.

 HRA's Oncology Pathways: Future of Incentive-Driven Adherence explores recent decisions by payers to provide financial incentives to oncologists to follow their evidence-based treatment pathways.
 This creates an opportunity for pharmaceutical companies to understand the implications this may have on current brand utilization and future prescribing trends.